vivzero/LG-14U530-OpenCore/README.md

 1. VGA works, but unplugging detection is broken.
 2. Touchpad pointing speed is slightly faster after boot.
 3. Booting is slower than Windows.
-4. Intel Wi-Fi & Bluetooth are unstable.
-- Wi-Fi doesn't work after waking up from sleep.
-- Bluetooth has short range because of AirportItlwm.
+4. Bluetooth has short range because of AirportItlwm.
 5. Some features don't work.
 - dGPU (GT720M)
 - SD Card Reader (RTS5129)